0obito/printf/README.md

-This is the README.md file for printf
+This is the README.md file for printf like function called _printf.

+This project was done by Abdellah Elmsafer, and Abdelkader Qrafi.